Parentification Creates Enmeshment: The Connection That Explains Everything

 - "I'm in danger if people aren't calm around me"

 The process involves beginning to validate your own needs and emotions—"It's okay that I'm feeling this."
-Taking time to explore what you're feeling and understand your own emotions can be very deeply healing in the long run.
+Taking time to explore what you're feeling and understanding your own emotions can be very deeply healing in the long run.

 I have a free PDF called "Transform Your Negative Core Beliefs" that many people find incredibly helpful.
 It helps you identify your negative core belief and provides three methods to strengthen a positive core belief that counters the negative one.
 You can find the link in the description.